Klipper3d/klipper/README.md

 This fork adds support for Makerbot Replicator 2/2X (Mightyboard Rev G and H) and some clones.

-**STATUS -** I would consider master to be at a late beta stage.
+**STATUS -** I would consider master to be production ready.
 Everything that can be supported is at this point and all features are working.
-This has been tested on a small number of printers and more wide spread testing would be appreciated.
+This has been tested on a number of printers and more wide spread testing would be appreciated.
-The example config file will be updated to incorporate setting hold currents while pre-heating.

 **Supported Clones -**
 Currently, no clones have example config files or instructions